 Foreign languages are encouraged for students interested in research.
 A maximum of 8 hours of foreign languages may be taken and applied to the approved electives requirements.
 German, French and Russian are the approved languages.

-Math BS students should selectas part of their LAS Humanities general education area requirements.
+Math BS students must select, as part of their LAS Humanities general education area requirements.

-Mathematics BS students should select from the LAS Social Sciences area general education courses.
+Mathematics BS students must select from the LAS Social Sciences area general education courses.
 See the approriate Student Success Advising Guide for a list of approved courses.

-Mathematics BS students should complete the following courses:
+Mathematics BS students must complete the following courses:

 Two courses from: